We need to talk, because the good debt vs. bad debt information you see out there a lot is often completely inadequate.

 - for things you don’t need

-- at very high interest rates
+- and/or at very high interest rates

-But there are two HUGE problems with the whole good debt vs. bad debt thing.
+There are two HUGE problems with the whole good debt vs. bad debt thing.

 It’s dangerous even.
 Here’s why.